 Housing costs in Snyder are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-Because occupations involving physical labor dominate the local economy, Snyder is generally considered to be a blue-collar town.
-100.00% of the Snyder workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Snyder, you'll notice that it is more blue-collar than most other communities in America.
+100.00% of Snyder’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Snyder is a town of construction workers and builders, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Snyder who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Another notable thing is that Snyder is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Snyder’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.